DenizenScript/Denizen2Sponge/README.md

 Join our Discord server at [https://discord.gg/Q6pZGSR](https://discord.gg/Q6pZGSR).

+### Project Status

+On hold for the time being.
+Sponge is still on MC 1.12 and thus is not currently a viable platform.
+Denizen 1 on Spigot is the focus for now.

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.